elliotwellick/HackThePlanet/README.md

 # 🕵️‍♂️ Name-o-Matic IP Detective 🕵️‍♀️

-### This Python script retrieves information about a specific IP address and displays the details.
+### The HACKTHEPLANET script is your reliable companion, using advanced technology to provide essential insights into IP addresses for security engineers, pentesters, and bug bounty hunters.

 ### Prerequisites